luizamfsantos/long-short-lstm/README.md

 ## Usage
-1. Run the Docker container:
+Run the Docker container:
 ```bash
 docker run -it -v /data:/data long-short-trader
 ```

+*Note*: The first time you run the container, you will need to run the data ingestion script to retrieve the data from the API and preprocess it for modeling.
+It will also train the model before running the trading simulation.
+The next time you run the container, you can skip the data ingestion step and run the trading simulation directly.
+But you can always run the data ingestion script to update the data and retrain the model.

-2. To run the ingestion script:
+To run the data ingestion script:
 ```bash
 ./scripts/run_ingestion.sh
 ```

-3. To train the model:
+To run the training script:
 ```bash
 ./scripts/run_training.sh
 ```

-4. To run the trading simulation:
+To run the trading simulation:
 ```bash
 ./scripts/run_simulation.sh
 ```

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.